Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

-For instance, Bias-NLI~\cite{dev2020measuring} evaluates the associations between gender and occupation by inferring entailment relations between pairs of sentences.
+To quantify fair inference in NLI tasks, Dev et al.~\cite{dev2020measuring} evaluate associations between gender and occupation by inferring entailment relations between pairs of sentences.
 The construction of these entailment pairs follows a specific template: \textit{``The subject verb a/an object''}.
 In this construction, the premise's subject is filled with an occupation word, while the hypothesis's subject is filled with a pair of gender words.
-Bias-NLI introduces three distinct metrics to access bias, which are: 1) Net Neutral ($NN$) calculates the average probability of the predicted neutral label across all pairs of entailments; 2) Fraction Neutral ($FN$) calculates the proportion of sentence pairs that are predicted as neutral labels; and 3) Threshold $\tau$ is a hyperparameter that indicates the proportion of entailment pairs whose probability of being predicted as neutral is higher than it.
-In the paper, it is set to 0.5 and 0.7. $NN$ and $FN$ are defined as the following:
+To access bias in these entailment pairs, this study introduces three distinct metrics: 1) Net Neutral ($NN$) calculates the average probability of the predicted neutral label across all pairs of entailments; 2) Fraction Neutral ($FN$) calculates the proportion of sentence pairs that are predicted as neutral labels; and 3) Threshold $(T_{\tau})$ is a parameterized measure that indicates the proportion of entailment pairs for which the model assigns a neutral label with probability higher than $\tau$.
+In the study the authors use two threshold values, $\tau =$ 0.5 and $\tau=$ 0.7, to examine how often the model predicts neutrality with moderate versus high probability.
+The three measures $NN$, $FN$ and $T_{\tau}$ are defined as the following:

-where \(M\) is the number of pairs; \(e_i, n_i, c_i\) are the probability for the entail, neutral, and contradiction labels, respectively; $\mathbb{I}$ is the indicator function.
+where $M$ is the number of entailment pairs; \(e_i, n_i, c_i\) are the model probability for the entail, neutral, and contradiction labels, respectively; $\tau$ is the threshold value and $\mathbb{I}$ is the indicator function.